1. At York, the environment comes first

 4. Keep connecting

-As the building represents the joint approach between the Management School and the Department of Social Policy and Social Work, it inspires the idea of connection and engagement.
+As the building represents the joint approach between Management and Social Policy and Social Work, it inspires the idea of connection and engagement.
 You will have the chance to meet, work, and create friendships with people that you might not have interacted with otherwise.

 On the other side, not a people person?
 Nothing to worry about!
 Most classes finish after around 4-5pm, and then you will have a quiet study space for yourself.